• Visit

 Date: 1895 / Restored, 2005-06

-Most local orchards from the early days have disappeared, and most of the old barns have fallen or have been destroyed.
-This barn stands as an historical artifact, preserving the memory of the historic landscape and as a tribute to the many people who tended to the orchards, picked the fruit, and transported the fruit to distant markets.
-Henry Till was a ship’s carpenter who married Olga Shumann in 1890.
-They built the barn at the time they purchased this fruit farm in 1895.
+Most local orchards from the early days have disappeared, and most of the old barns have fallen or been destroyed.
+This barn stands as an historical artifact, preserving the memory of the historic landscape and a tribute to the people who tended to the orchards, picked the fruit, and transported the fruit to distant markets.
+Henry Julius Till was a ship’s carpenter who married Olga Shumann in 1890.
+Together, the built the barn for their thriving fruit farm in 1895.
 The resorted barn is now an artist studio.

 Contact